shreyansjain1407/Twitter/README.md

 reversed in that actions were taken much more swiftly and the server could handle the number of requests as they decreased.

+We simulated a zipf distribution with the amount of subscribers.
+What we found was a progressively significant drop off in the amount of tweets/retweets made by users as the number of subscribers decreased.
+In this model, the vast majority of all tweets made are made by the most subscribed users, with the amount of tweets practically halving as the number of subscribers went down.

 ## Other considerations
 The client and engine were in fact separated in different processes split into client.fsx